-- 1. 2 hours before brewing, put the Black Malt into a muslin sack and steep it in 2 cups of room temperature water.
-Cover with a plastic wrap or a lid and let sit for 2 hours at room temperature then discard the sack of grains (do not squeeze). - 2.
-Remove the yeast packet from under the lid of the can of Brewing Extract (you won't be using this), then place the unopened can in hot tap water. - 3.
-Add all the Pilsen and half the Flaked Rye to 1 Muslin Hop Sack tying it closed. - 4.
+- 1. Remove the yeast packet from under the lid of the can of Brewing Extract (you won't be using this), then place the unopened can and BrewMax LMEs in hot tap water. - 2.
+Add all the packets of grains to a Muslin Hop Sacks tying it closed. - 3.
 Using a measuring cup, pour 6-8 cups of water into your clean 4-quart or larger pot (Use just enough water to cover the grains).
-Bring your pot of water up to above 155 degrees F. - 5.
-Add the grain sack to the hot water and steep for 30 minutes between 155-165 degrees. - 6.
+Bring your pot of water up to above 155 degrees F. - 4.
+Add the grain sack to the hot water and steep for 30 minutes between 155-165 degrees. - 5.
 Carefully lift the grain sack out of the pot, and place into a strainer/colander.
-Rinse each sack over the pot with 1/2 cup of hot water each.
+Rinse the sack over the pot with 1 cup of hot water each.
 Let drain.
-Do NOT squeeze the grain bags.
-Discard grain bags. - 7.
-Add the dark grain water you steeped earlier (step 1) and bring the wort to a low rolling boil.
-Then, remove from heat. - 8.
-Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
+Do NOT squeeze the grain bag.
+Discard grain bag. - 6.
+Place 1/2 of one packet of Centennial pellet hops into a hop sack, tying it closed, then trim away excess material. - 7.
+Bring grain water to a low rolling boil, add in hop sack, and let simmer at a low boil for 5 minutes. - 8.
+While this is boiling, place the remaining 1/2 packet of Centennial hops packet into a hop sack and trim away excess material. - 9.
+After the 5-minute boil has passed, add the 2nd hopsack and simmer at a low boil for another 10 minutes. - 10.
+While this is boiling, place 1⁄2 of the packet of Centennial hops packet into a hop sack and trim away excess material.
+(For the remaining 1⁄2 of packet store in a Ziplock bag in the freezer.
+You want as little air as possible in the bag.
+You will use the remaining packet during dry hopping) - 11.
+After the 10-minute boil has passed, remove from heat and add the 3rd hopsack. - 12.
+Open the can of Brewing Extract and LMEs and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 8.
-Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 10.
-Pour the wort, into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with cold water to the 8.5liter mark). - 11.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 12.
-Sprinkle the Belle Saisoin yeast packet into the keg, and screw on the lid.
-Do not stir. - 13.
-Put your fermenter in a location with a consistent temperature between 63° and 85° F (17°-29° C), and out of direct sunlight.
+This mixture of unfermented beer is called wort.

+- 13. Fill your fermenter with cold tap water to the mark 1 on the back.
+If using any other fermenter this would be approximately 1 gallon of water. - 14.
+Pour the wort, including the hop sacks, into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+Leave the hop sacks in the wort for the duration of fermentation.
+(If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 15.
+Stir your wort mixture vigorously with your sanitized spoon or whisk. - 16.
+Sprinkle the Safale US-05 yeast packet into the keg, and screw on the lid.
+Do not stir. - 17.
+Put your fermenter in a location with a consistent temperature between 70° and 76° F (21°-24° C), and out of direct sunlight.
 Ferment for 21 days.